CartoDB/carto-selfhosted-helm/customizations/README.md

   ```bash
   ... -f <my_customization_file>.yaml
   ```
-- Use the inline set.
+- Use the parameters as arguments.
+You can specify each parameter using the `--set key=value[,key=value]` argument.
 For example, add the following at the end of ALL the install or upgrade command:
   ```bash
   ... --set customConfigValues.selfHostedDomain=my.domain.com \
     --set customSecretsValues.googleMapsApiKey=<google-maps-api-key> \